-- Whether the subdivision design is in general accordance with Structure Plan A- Mount Cardrona Station Structure Plan. - Whether the subdivision has been approved by the Design Review Board and is consistent with the Mount Cardrona Station Design Guidelines (2008). - Location and form of pedestrian access. - Provision for stormwater management. - Orientation of lots to maximise solar gain. - The scale and nature of earthworks and the disposal of excess material. - Design of roads to provide a rural character and pedestrian friendly environment. - The allotment created can be adequately accessed and serviced (including for bulk reticulation) to provide for the maximum capacity of that allotment for subdivision and/or land use.
+- · Whether the subdivision design is in general accordance with Structure Plan A- Mount Cardrona Station Structure Plan. - Whether the subdivision has been approved by the Design Review Board and is consistent with the Mount Cardrona Station Design Guidelines (2008). - · Location and form of pedestrian access. - Provision for stormwater management. - · Orientation of lots to maximise solar gain. - The scale and nature of earthworks and the disposal of excess material. - Design of roads to provide a rural character and pedestrian friendly environment. - The allotment created can be adequately accessed and serviced (including for bulk reticulation) to provide for the maximum capacity of that allotment for subdivision and/or land use.

-In addition to the District-wide matters of control above, within the Areas of the Jacks Point Resort Zone, the Council reserves control over the following matters:
+In addition to With respect to the District-wide matters of control above, within the R(HD) Activity Areas of the Jacks Point Resort Zone, the Council reserves control discretion over those matters as well as the following matters: